Last updated on 2026-04-13

 Program overview

-The Pre-Social Work - Associate of Arts Degree is designed for individuals passionate about social change and social justice.
-This program prepares students for further university studies in social work, equipping them with the foundational knowledge and skills necessary to pursue a career in this rewarding field.
-If you have a desire to help people during times of need or crisis, this program may be the perfect fit for you.
-Students can start their journey in September, January, or May, making it accessible for various schedules.
+The Pre-Social Work, Associate of Arts Degree is designed for individuals passionate about social change and social justice.
+This two-year program at Camosun College prepares students for further university studies in social work.
+If you have a desire to help people during times of need or crisis, this program can be the right path for you.
+Students will gain a solid foundation in various integrated courses, equipping them with the necessary skills and knowledge to pursue a career in social work.

 Featured Experiences

-• Co-op or Internship Options: Students can participate in either a four-month internship or two co-op work terms, providing valuable hands-on experience.
+- Co-op or Internship: Students can gain practical work experience through a four-month internship or two co-op work terms.

 Career Options